Rare wins for Ryanair in EU court ruling on aid for KLM, TAP

 Governments around the world have pumped billions of euros into the airline industry hit by virus-related restrictions and lockdowns.

-Last month, the same court backed EU competition regulators' approval of support for SAS (SAS.ST) and Finnair (FIA1S.HE) while in February judges also upheld state aid granted to rivals including Air France (AIRF.PA) and SAS. read more
+Last month, the same court backed EU competition regulators’ approval of support for SAS and Finnair while in February judges also upheld state aid granted to rivals including Air France and SAS.

-Europe's biggest budget airline has filed 16 lawsuits against the Commission for allowing state aid to individual airlines such as Lufthansa (LHAG.DE), KLM, Austrian Airlines and TAP (TAPA.UL), as well as national schemes that mainly benefit flag carriers.
+Europe’s biggest budget airline has filed 16 lawsuits against the Commission for allowing state aid to individual airlines such as Lufthansa, KLM, Austrian Airlines and TAP, as well as national schemes that mainly benefit flag carriers.

 The cases are T-465/20 Ryanair v Commission, T-643/20 Ryanair v Commission and T-628/20 Ryanair v Commission.